There is no better way to take a skeptic or a believer and make them a "knower" than to see a Bigfoot for himself/herself.

 6. Springtime when mountain passes reopen.
 A lot of mountain lakesides, campgrounds and passes close during winter months.
 No one is going to maintain them during snow season, but after many months of being alone atop the mountain, the BF come out with the spring buds and begin to forage openly.
 The first to arrive are more likely to disturb their Eden.

-7. A nighttime country roadway in the mountains when it is berry season.
+7. A nighttime country roadway in the mountains when it is berry season, especially at dusk.
 They do forage the berry bushes which grow on disrupted ground, along roadways is one of the biggest growing areas.
 Quiet, less traveled country roads in prime berry season are going to allow a potential encounter.
 I have speculated for some time that when the berries are overly ripe, there might be some BF enjoying a bit of a buzz, in which case they will risk more and react slower.

 8. On video.
 After filming the woods with a slow pan back and forth over an area and moving to another area and doing the same, go home and view the video for changes.
 The reason you pan back and forth is that you don't see them with your eyes, but they will move or hide while you pan away, when you pan back, you have something to compare the first panning with to see if anything moved or changed.
 No matter how well you think you observe the woods, most people see the BF after they get home!